apache/royale-docs/features/styling.md

 Customizing the Look and Feel of you application

-Apache Royale can plug different style classes that can manage diferent levels of styling features.
-Usually a Royale application will compose a Style class at Application bead level like this:
+Apache Royale can plug different style classes that can manage different levels of styling features.
+Usually a Royale application will compose a Style class at the Application bead level like this:

 ```mxml
 <js:Application xmlns:fx="http://ns.adobe.com/mxml/2009"